 Shopify Dev MCP Server

-What it is: A documentation and development assistant, not a store management tool.
-The Dev MCP server (414 stars, ISC license, TypeScript, @shopify/dev-mcp v1.7.0 on npm) helps developers build Shopify apps by providing tools to search docs, explore API schemas, and validate code.
+What it is: A documentation and development assistant for Shopify app builders.
+The Dev MCP server (488 stars, ISC license, TypeScript) helps developers build Shopify apps by providing tools to search docs, explore API schemas, and validate code.
+Also available as an AI Agent Plugin via Shopify/shopify-plugins and with dedicated Gemini CLI setup (Shopify/dev-mcp-gemini-cli).

 Tools: